JohnEarnest/ok/docs/Fromk5Tok6.md

 	 #'1 2
 	#'[1 2]

-K6 instead uses a somewhat more pleasant but equivalent style of displaying such functions:
+k6 instead uses a somewhat more pleasant but equivalent style of displaying such functions, and permits projection in more cases:

 	 +[2]
 	2+